Whale Shark Jack: Production

 The film was first announced in 2023, and marks the feature-length directorial debut of sister and brother directing team, Miranda and Khrob Edmonds.
-It is a co-commission between Stan and the Australian Children’s Television Foundation (ACTF).
+It is a co-commission between Stan and the Australian Children's Television Foundation (ACTF).
 It is written by Kathryn Lefroy, and has Timothy White and Miranda Edmonds as producers, with Georgia White and Estelle Buzzard as co-producers.
-Executive Producers are Bernadette O'Mahony for ACTF, Cailah Scobie and Donna Chang for Stan, Kelvin Munro, and Malinda Wink.
+Executive producers are Bernadette O'Mahony for ACTF, Cailah Scobie and Donna Chang for Stan, Kelvin Munro, and Malinda Wink.
 Deanne Weir, Olivia Humphrey, Khrob Edmonds, and Kathryn Lefroy serve as co-producers with Hazel Walgar an associate producer.

-Abbie Cornish and Michael Dorman lead the cast as a married couple and feature along with Alyla Browne as their daughter, as well as Rachel Ward.
+Abbie Cornish and Michael Dorman lead the cast as a married couple along with Alyla Browne as their daughter, as well as Rachel Ward.

 Principal photography was initially delayed by over a year in 2024.
 However, it commenced in Western Australia in January 2025 and was completed in March 2025.